-How the internet broke and how to fix it
+Why the internet is broken and how we can fix it

-As public opinion and government regulation (rightly) begin to limit the power that huge tech companies exercise over our data, a new paradigm could emerge — one that could return power to Internet users.
+As public opinion and government regulation (rightly) begin to limit the power that the big tech companies wield over our data, a new paradigm could emerge — one that could return power to Internet users.

-Looking at the past decade in media and technology, Alejandro covers the rise of big tech and its effect on society, plus a look at a hopeful future.
-A future that actually looks a lot like the past; what if every individual and every organization is given the opportunity to run a platform themselves?
-One with its own rules, its own revenue models and better handling of (personal) data.
-Everything seems to indicate that this is the direction in which the internet is heading.
+Looking at the past decade in media and technology, Alejandro covers the rise and future of ‘big tech’ and its effect on society, plus a look at a hopeful future.
+One that actually looks a lot like the past; what if every individual and every organization was given the opportunity to run a platform themselves?
+A platform with its own rules, its own revenue models and better handling of (personal) data.
+Everything seems to indicate that this is the future the internet is heading for.